noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 # todo
-	- copy over working push examples from working app and replace pseudo code
+	- copy over working push examples from app and replace pseudo code

+## things to incorporate in app
+	- network events
+	- load event
+	- better use of teh error event

 # links